Puppy Grooming 101: Introducing Brushing And Bathing

 1. Regular brushing: Brushing your puppy's coat regularly can help remove loose fur and minimize shedding.
 Choose a brush that is appropriate for your puppy's coat type and brush in the direction of hair growth.

-2. Bathing: Regular can help remove loose hair and reduce shedding.
+2. Bathing: Regular baths can help remove loose hair and reduce shedding.
 Use a mild, puppy-friendly shampoo and conditioner and ensure that your puppy's coat is thoroughly rinsed.

 3. Healthy diet: Feeding your puppy a well-balanced diet can contribute to a healthy coat and minimize excessive shedding.
 Consult with your veterinarian to ensure that your puppy's diet meets their nutritional needs.